ubbn/spring-boot-oracle-aws/README.md

 # Spring Boot with Amazon RDS

-An example of using SpringBoot to quickly write a RESTful API to access Oracle database.
+An example of using SpringBoot to quickly develop a RESTful API which accesses Oracle database backend.
 Here we use AWS RDS, Amazon's relational database service in cloud.

 ## Steps to make the project run